-Micromobility and other new mobility types are on the rise.
-Many fleet sharing startups have sprung up all across the globe in the past few years.
-Unfortunately for entrepreneurs looking to get into the business, that means that the competition between companies can be quite fierce.
+Quite a number of fleet sharing startups have sprung up in the last few years – and many more are on the way.
+While the rise of sustainable transportation is exciting, for entrepreneurs looking to get into the business, this growth means that the competition can be quite fierce.

-But don’t despair - we’ve compiled a list of risks associated with starting a fleet company and ways to overcome them.
-If you inform yourself ahead of time, there’s no reason why you won’t be able to see any big hurdles coming before it’s too late.
+In order to navigate your launch into the mobility market, we’ve compiled a list of risks associated with starting a fleet company and how to overcome them.
+If you get informed ahead of time, you’ll be better situated to recognize and overcome hurdles long before they happen.

-So how do you keep a handle on vehicle theft and damages?
-One of the most obvious answers is by upgrading your locks and alarm systems.
-Retrofit locks, for example, significantly reduce theft in kick scooters, which is very high.
-In fact, in some cities, it’s already a requirement for kick scooters to come with locks so that riders can lock them up when they’re parked.
+So how do you manage vehicle theft and damages?
+One simple answer is to upgrade your locks and alarm systems.
+Retrofit locks, for example, significantly reduce theft in kickscooters.
+In fact, in some cities, it’s already a requirement for kickscooters to be fitted with locks so that riders can lock them up when they’ve finished their ride.

-Make sure to research the alarms and/or locks that make the most sense for your business type, and don’t cut corners when buying them - cheap locks and security systems are a waste of money and won’t protect your fleet.
-Also, it’s always a good idea to have software that includes theft and damage reports as part of their analytics.
-It’s easier for you to manage your fleet if you have an overview, and being able to predict damages that accrue due to regular wear and tear will save you time and money.
+Make sure to research the alarms and locks that make the most sense for your business type – and don’t cut corners when buying them.
+Cheap locks and security systems that are easy to hack are a waste of money since you’ll end buying twice.
+Also, it’s always a good idea to have software that includes theft and damage reports as part of the analytics.
+It’s easier for you to manage your fleet if you have an overview, and being able to predict damages that accrue due to regular wear and tear will save you time and money in the long run.

-The second rule is to buy high-quality vehicles.
+- The second rule is to understand why it pays to buy high-quality vehicles.
 Not only does it reduce damage costs in the long run, but it also helps increase customer satisfaction dramatically.
-In a city full of shared vehicles, the vehicles that run perfectly and have a longer-lasting battery life will slowly start to dominate the mobility scene.
-Because who wants to ride a kick scooter with broken brakes, or e-bikes with spokes that are bent out of shape?
+In a city full of shared vehicles, the vehicles that run smoothly and have a longer battery life will dominate the mobility scene.
+Because who wants to ride a kickscooter with broken brakes, or e-bikes with spokes that are bent out of shape?
 Nobody.
-Everyone will avoid a company with low-quality vehicles like the plague after one bad experience.
+Everyone will avoid a company with low-quality vehicles after one bad experience.